madeindra/signal-setup-guide/README.md

 * [Signal IOS](./signal-ios/)

 What's not proven work
 * [Contact Discovery Service (CDS)](./signal-server/example-cds.yml), you still can use your signal server without CDS.
+If you want to implement CDS, please refer to [ the guide written by @konglomerat-id here](https://github.com/secure-sign/securesign-setup-guide)

 ## Updating
 If you have do some modification to your code and want to get update from the official git repo, you can follow [UPDATING](./UPDATING.md)